SwedbankPay/swedbank-pay-sdk-ios/README.md

 SwedbankPaySDK.WhitelistedDomain.init(domain: "some-other.example.com", includeSubdomains: true)
 ```

+<a name="certificate-pinning"></a>
-##### Certificate pinning (optional)
+#### Certificate pinning

-You can add certificate pins for relevant domains in the Configuration.
+Optionally you can add certificate pins for relevant domains in the Configuration.
 This can increase security, but it does have drawbacks.

 Certificate pinning is done by comparing public keys.
 You may specify the certificate hostname pattern and the SDK will search all available certificates (files ending in ".cer", ".CER", ".crt", ".CRT", ".der", ".DER") in the app bundle and tries to match them:
 ```swift